pyodide/pyodide/docs/development/abi.md

 dependencies that are properly specified on the `RPATH`, just being in `/lib/python3.13/site-packages/wheel_name.libs` is not sufficient.

-## ABI sensitive flags
+## ABI-sensitive flags

-This informative section gives some background on why the ABIs described above were chosen.
+This non-normative section gives some background on why the ABIs described above were chosen.

 ### `-pthread`